Battle of Zhizhi: Battle at Zhizhi's Fortress

 Several Kangju nobles defected to the Chinese and provided information and guides.
 The Chinese encamped about 30 li from Zhizhi's fortress and the two sides exchanged rather hypocritical messages.
-They then moved to within three li of Zhizhi and fortified themselves.
-The Xiongnu sent out several hundred cavalry and infantry, but they were driven back into the fort.
-The Chinese followed and attacked the fort and managed to burn part of the wall.
+The Chinese then moved to within three li of Zhizhi and fortified themselves.
+The Xiongnu sent out several hundred cavalry and infantry, but were driven back into the fort.
+The Chinese followed and attacked the fort and burned part of the wall.
 That night several hundred Xiongnu horsemen tried to escape but all were killed.
 Zhizhi himself thought of escape but decided to remain because he knew that he had too many enemies in the surrounding country, and fighting continued.
 Zhizhi's queen and concubines shot arrows from the ramparts.
 Zhizhi was wounded in the nose by an arrow.

 Shortly after midnight the outer walls were breached and the Xiongnu retreated to the inner citadel.
 At this point several thousand Kangju horsemen appeared and attacked the Chinese in the darkness but were unable to accomplish anything.
 When dawn broke parts of the inner citadel were on fire.
 The Chinese piled dirt on the citadel walls and clambered into the citadel.
 Zhizhi and a hundred or so warriors retreated into the palace.
 The palace was set on fire and attacked from all directions and Zhizhi was mortally wounded.

 Aftermath

 1,518 Xiongnu died, including Zhizhi and Zhizhi's wives.
 145 were captured and well over 1,000 surrendered.
 The soldiers were allowed to keep their booty and the surrendered Xiongnu were distributed to the fifteen kingdoms that participated in the battle.
 The following spring Gan Yanshou and Chen Tang arrived at Chang'an and presented Emperor Yuan of Han with Zhizhi's severed head.
 It was displayed on the city wall for ten days and then buried.
-Zhizhi was the only Xiongnu Chanyu killed by the Chinese.
+Zhizhi was the only Xiongnu chanyu killed by the Chinese.

 Hypothetical Sino-Roman contact

 A hypothesis by the Sinologist Homer H. Dubs, according to which Roman legionaries clashed with Han troops during the battle and were resettled afterwards in a Chinese village named Liqian, has been rejected by modern historians and geneticists on the grounds of a critical appraisal of the ancient sources and recent DNA testings of the village people.
-However, this hypothesis has been supported by Lev Gumilev.
+However, this hypothesis was supported by Lev Gumilev.

-A new hypothesis (Greek Hoplites in an Ancient Chinese Siege, Journal of Asian History) from 2011 by Dr Christopher Anthony Matthew from the Australian Catholic University suggests that these strange warriors were not Roman legionaries, but Hoplites from the Kingdom of Fergana also known as Alexandria Exchate or Dayaun which was one of the successor states of Alexander the Great's Empire.
+A new hypothesis ("Greek Hoplites in an Ancient Chinese Siege", Journal of Asian History) from 2011 by Dr Christopher Anthony Matthew from the Australian Catholic University suggests that these strange warriors were not Roman legionaries, but hoplites from the Kingdom of Fergana also known as Alexandria Eschate or Dayuan which was one of the successor states of Alexander the Great's Macedonian Empire.